sachingowdaac/CSS-Variables/README.md

-# CSS-Variables
-Scoped CSS Variable and JavaScript
+Update CSS Variable with JS like Spacing, Blur, Base Color